-We have a noncontributory, defined benefit, single employer pension plan (the "Plan"), which provides retirement benefits for all eligible employees of the Company.
-Effective June 2004, the Company froze the Plan and no additional benefits accrued to participants subsequent to that date.
+We have a noncontributory, defined benefit, single employer pension plan (the "Plan"), which provides retirement benefits for all eligible employees of our Company.
+Effective June 2004, we froze the Plan and no additional benefits accrued to participants subsequent to that date.
 We may make discretionary contributions to the Plan and we may be required to make contributions to adhere to applicable regulatory funding provisions, based in part on the Plan's asset valuations and underlying actuarial assumptions.
-We made funding contributions of \$0.6 million, \$0.6 million and \$0.7 million in fiscal years 2019, 2018 and 2017, respectively and we plan to contribute approximately \$0.6 million to the Plan in fiscal year 2020.
+We made funding contributions of zero, \$0.6 million and \$0.6 million in fiscal years 2020, 2019 and 2018, respectively and we do not plan to contribute to the Plan in fiscal year 2021.